 - 1 Tbsp of butter, cut into small pieces

 - Coarse sugar for sprinkling

-1 Place the pitted cherries, sugar, almond extract, lemon juice and corn starch in a large bowl.
+1 Toss cherries with sugar, almond extract, lemon juice, cornstarch: Place the pitted cherries, sugar, almond extract, lemon juice and cornstarch in a large bowl.
 Toss until the cherries are well coated with the sugar and other ingredients.

-2 On a lightly floured clean surface, roll out the bottom crust.
+2 Roll out bottom crust: On a lightly floured clean surface, roll out the bottom crust.
 Form it into a 9 or 10-inch pie pan.
 Using kitchen scissors, trim the edges so that they extend beyond the edge of the pie pan by 1 inch.
 Place in the refrigerator while you roll out the top crust.

-4 Optional egg wash In a small bowl, whisk the egg with a tablespoon of water or milk.
+5 Brush with egg wash (optional): In a small bowl, whisk the egg with a tablespoon of water or milk.
 Use a pastry brush to brush over the top crust.
 Sprinkle the top with coarse sugar.